 We also offer the MLitt in Creative Writing by online distance learning, as well as low-residency options for our research programmes.
 Please see the Creative Writing subject page for more information.

 The Creative Writing programme at Glasgow has gained an excellent reputation amongst writers, agents and publishers.
 It is perfect for talented and aspiring writers who want to develop their craft, take risks in their work, and gain creative and critical skills; all as part of a supportive community of fellow writers.
-Skills gained in the study of Creative Writing may lead to career opportunities in literary and cultural fields such as editing, publishing and arts development.

 Why this programme